 Class of ‘11 (Business Administration Investment Management)

 In just four years, Gary Hall has rapidly advanced to a leadership role early in his career in the banking industry.
 He has transitioned from Portfolio Assistant to Financial Service Manager to Assistant Branch Manager and, finally, to the position of Branch Manager at the Bank of Montreal.
 His work ethic and his positive attitude are among other qualities which have led to his quick advancement in the banking industry.
-As a student at NBCC, he was respected by his peers, dedicated to his learning and displayed a strong work ethic that fueled his success.
+As a student at NBCC, he was respected by his peers, dedicated to his learning and displayed a strong work ethic that fuelled his success.
 Gary demonstrates commitment in his community as an active volunteer fundraiser and committee member.
 Some of his efforts include serving as the captain for the BMO Kids Help Phone Walk for three years; fundraising for various community organizations in the Sussex area; and serving as an active member on the BMO Employee Mentorship Committee.